The prophet Isaiah’s description of his calling by God continues:

 Upon first reading this, it sounds like God wants people to close their ears and turn away from Him, so as not to receive His bountiful blessing.

 Nothing could be further from the truth.
-Virtually the whole Bible is about God reaching out to people.
-Unfortunately, they usually end up rejecting His overtures so that they can be fully in charge of their own lives and go their own way.
+Virtually the whole Bible is about God reaching out to people, yearning for them to return His love in faith.
+Unfortunately, most people usually end up rejecting His overtures, ignoring Him to take full charge over the direction of their own lives, going their own way.

-This is not what the Lord wants for us.
-Peter confirmed this in his letter to the church:
+This is not what the Lord wants for any us.
+He wants all people to come or return to Him and His generous offer of eternal life.
+The apostle Peter later confirmed this in his letter to the churches:

 It grieves God when people reject Him with a hardened heart.
-Yet, He insists on continually presenting them with the information anyway.
-The more He presents the message of grace and love, the more those who choose to reject Him become harder in their own hearts.
-They would rather “play” God themselves than accept Him as the ultimate power in their lives.
+Yet, He insists on continually presenting them with the offer of life anyway.
+The more He presents them with the message of grace and love, the more those who choose to reject Him become resistant in their hearts.
+They would rather “play” God themselves than accept and submit to Him as the ultimate power in their lives.

-At one time or another, most of us believed that we were in control of the situations and people that surround us.
-When things began to slip, we tried all the harder to regain control.
+At one time or another, many of us have believed that we were in control of the situations and people that surround us.
+When things began to slip away, we tried all the harder to regain control.
 But there comes a time when we finally realize what a false illusion that is, and that we have almost no true control over others.
-Other people have their own will, and it will eventually come to the surface.
-When it does, there is often a clash between what we are trying to get them to do and what they choose to do.
-It is similar to the situation between us and God.
+Other people have their own will, and it will eventually surface to oppose our efforts.
+When it does, there is often a clash between what we are trying to get them to do and what they choose to do instead.
+It is situation that is very similar to the one between ourselves and God, as He had warned the prophet Isaiah at his calling.

-God loves us and has a plan for our lives if we are willing to accept it.
-We can fight God’s will all we want to; He has given us that right.
-But at the end of the day, our peace, serenity, and the greater blessings of life will evade us until we finally accept it and surrender to it.
-The fundamental truth is that there is indeed a God, and no matter how hard we may try, it is not us.
+God loves us and has a good plan for our lives, if we are willing to accept it.
+We can fight against God’s will all we want to – He has given us that right.
+But at the end of the day, our peace, serenity, and abundant blessing in life will evade us until we finally accept it and surrender to Him.
+The fundamental truth is that there is indeed a God, and no matter how hard we try, we are not Him.

 Reflection

-Where have I hardened my heart against what God is trying to tell me?
+Have I hardened my heart against something God is trying to do for me?

-What people around me am I trying to control?
-Where am I trying to “play God”?
+Are there any people around me who I am trying to control?

-Lord, show me where I have shut my eyes and ears to what You are saying.
-Help me to surrender to You wherever I am trying to control others and to “play God” in their lives.
-Grant me the peace and serenity that comes from trusting You.
-Guide and protect those that we love.
-In Jesus’ name we pray, Amen.
+Lord, show me if there are situations where I have shut my eyes to you or my ears to what You are saying.
+Help me to surrender to Your will and to serve You.
+Free me if there are situations where I am trying to control others.
+Grant me the peace and serenity that comes from trusting You, and guide and protect us and those that we love.
+We ask this in Jesus’ name, Amen.